Mesothelioma: Causes and Symptoms

 Symptoms of Mesothelioma

-Mesothelioma symptoms commonly do not appear until 30 years or more after initial asbestos exposure.
+Mesothelioma symptoms commonly do not appear until 20 to 50 years after initial asbestos exposure.

 The main symptoms of mesothelioma of the lungs are shortness of breath and chest pain.
 Accumulation of fluid in the pleura caused by the mesothelioma, if sufficiently large, may also contribute to the shortness of breath.